-In the first half of the 20th Century there were many popular all-female musical acts.
-In the 1920s, 1930s, 1940s and 1950s there were vocal groups like The Andrews Sisters, The Boswell Sisters, and The McGuire Sisters.
+In the first half of the 20th Century, there were many popular all-female musical acts.
+In the 1920s, 1930s, 1940s, and 1950s there were vocal groups like The Andrews Sisters, The Boswell Sisters, and The McGuire Sisters.
 In the early rock/soul era, the so-called “girl groups” such as The Shirelles, The Teen Queens, The Paris Sisters, and The Chantels all achieved both artistic and popular success.
-However, none of these groups were proper bands.
+However, none of these groups were proper bands, per se.
 There were some all-female bands — that is, groups comprised of female musicians — but sadly most were viewed by many as little more than curiosities.
 You can read about them here.

-Everything apparently changed after The Beatles appeared on the scene.
+Everything apparently changed after The Beatles arrived.
 In the history of rock music, no other band seems likely to have inspired so many teenagers to form bands.
 Those bands were primarily comprised of boys but more than a few girls picked up guitars or drums and in some cases formed all-girl rock bands.
 Unfortunately, none of these rock pioneers even approached the level of popular success enjoyed by their male counterparts.
 Goldie & the Gingerbreads were probably the most successful and they’re hardly household names.
-Today The Shaggs are probably the best-known albeit more for their reputation than actual qualities.
+Today The Shaggs are probably the best-known — and they’re not exactly a household name.

 Perhaps few of the all-female rock bands of the 1960s made much of a lasting impression — I would argue because few were allowed to.
 They could entertain with covers, possible whilst showing a bit of skin, and in most cases, cut a single or two — but few existed long enough to develop more substantially.
 That’s not to say that they didn’t produce any music of merit, however, because there are some real gems.